ger-chatz/timeseries-analysis-and-forecasting/README.md

 # Time Series Modeling and Forecasting of JTUAX Fund Returns
+*MSc Applied Statistics Coursework Project*

 ## Overview

-This project presents a full time series analysis and forecasting pipeline applied to the **US Mutual Fund JTUAX**.
-The entire process was conducted in **R** as part of a research-driven project intended for publication.
+This project was completed as part of the MSc in Applied Statistics program and focuses on the time series modeling and forecasting of the **JTUAX US mutual fund returns** using R. The analysis includes model selection, diagnostic testing, and forecast evaluation using both classical and machine learning methods.

+The work was conducted independently by **Gerasimos Chatzopoulos** as a full course project, integrating statistical theory and applied forecasting techniques.

 ---

 ## Objectives

-- Construct an appropriate time series from monthly return data
+- Build and evaluate time series models for monthly JTUAX fund returns
-- Diagnose and resolve potential issues (stationarity, autocorrelation, heteroskedasticity)
+- Diagnose issues related to stationarity, autocorrelation, and heteroskedasticity
-- Fit and compare time series models (AR, GARCH, ARMA-GARCH)
-- Evaluate multiple forecast methods including:
-  - ARMA-GARCH models
+- Apply ARMA-GARCH and neural network models for forecasting
-  - GARCH Bootstrap
-  - Neural networks (MLP)
-- Assess predictive performance using metrics like **Mean Squared Forecast Error (MSFE)** and **Hit Ratio**
+- Compare model performance using MSFE and hit ratios

 ---

 ## Methodology

-- **Stationarity Testing**: ADF tests and autocorrelation diagnostics (ACF, PACF, Box test)
-- **Regression Modeling**: Initial multiple linear regression to explore explanatory variables
-- **Residual Diagnostics**: Checked for autocorrelation and heteroskedasticity in residuals
+- **Preliminary Analysis**: Stationarity testing via ADF; autocorrelation examined using ACF/PACF and Box tests
-- **Model Refinement**:
+- **Model Fitting**:
-  - Used ARMA(1,0)-GARCH(1,1) with external regressors
+  - Linear regression with external variables
-  - Conducted backward elimination based on AIC/BIC to remove insignificant variables
-- **Forecasting**:
-  - ugarchforecast and ugarchboot (partial bootstrap)
+  - Residual diagnostics and GARCH modeling
+  - ARMA(1,0)-GARCH(1,1) chosen as final model
+- **Forecasting Approaches**:
+  - ARMA-GARCH forecasts with `ugarchforecast`
+  - GARCH-based bootstrap using `ugarchboot`
-  - MLP neural network forecasting via `nnfor` package
+  - Multilayer perceptron (MLP) neural networks with `nnfor`

 ---

-## Results
+## Results Summary

-- The final chosen model: **ARMA(1,0)-GARCH(1,1)** with selected explanatory variables
-- Residual diagnostics confirmed:
+- Residual diagnostics confirmed a well-specified final model
-  - No autocorrelation
-  - Homoscedastic residuals
+- **Final model**: ARMA(1,0)-GARCH(1,1) with selected regressors
-  - Approximate normality
+- **Forecast evaluation**:
-- Forecast evaluation:
+  - Mean Squared Forecast Error (MSFE): 0.0133
-  - **Hit Ratio**: 83.3% (percentage of correct sign predictions)
+  - Hit Ratio: 83.3% (correct sign predictions)

-  - **MSFE**: 0.0133 (indicating good fit)
+---

+## Tools

+- **R Programming Language**
+- Key libraries: `rugarch`, `tseries`, `forecast`, `urca`, `nnfor`

+---

 ## Author